How to Identify Your Organization’s Critical Roles

 5. Use the Critical Role Identification Questionnaire to Prioritize Succession Planning Efforts

-The final step in identifying critical roles in your organization is to decide how you will begin your succession planning efforts.
+The final step in identifying critical roles is to decide how to begin your succession planning efforts.
 Depending on the size of your SAT, the number of critical roles you have identified, and the time, budget, leadership, and other resources available to your organization, you may need to work through the succession planning process in multiple phases.
-Use the scores on the Critical Role Identification Questionnaire to decide which roles are in the critical need of a succession plan and prioritize your succession planning efforts accordingly.
+Use the scores on the Critical Role Identification Questionnaire to decide which roles are in critical need of a succession plan and prioritize your succession planning efforts accordingly.

 Once you are ready to start succession planning, begin with the roles you’ve given the highest score; this will help you prioritize your efforts and ensure you’re addressing the organization’s greatest need first.
-Note that by nature all roles listed on the Critical Roles Identification Questionnaire will be essential to the success of your business.
+It’s important to note that all roles listed on the Critical Roles Identification Questionnaire are inherently essential to the success of your organization.
 This means that, over time, you should work towards building a succession planning process for each.

 It is possible that you will find some of the results on the Critical Role Identification Questionnaire surprising.
 If a critical role scored low on this template, it may have an organic leadership pipeline feeding into it.
-Take time to investigate how potential succession candidates were developed and ensure you continue to invest in this practice by rewarding leaders who mentor their team.
-After addressing high urgency roles, take time to formalize the succession planning procedure for these low-urgency roles as well.
+Investigate how potential succession candidates were developed and continue to invest in this practice by rewarding leaders who mentor their team.
+After addressing high-urgency roles, formalize the succession planning procedure for these low-urgency roles as well.

 Identifying Critical Roles in Small Companies

-Smaller companies may need to select fewer positions to concentrate on to begin their succession plan while larger companies may choose to move ahead with many key positions.
+Smaller organizations may need to select fewer positions to focus on to begin their succession plan, while larger ones may choose to move forward with many key positions.
 Whether you are a small or medium-sized enterprise, consider what goals are reasonable to set for your SAT.
 It is better to be conservative than overly ambitious.
-Starting small will make the process easier to manage and improve your likelihood of creating a successful plan.
-It will also give you the chance to learn and gain insights, which will enable you to build momentum as you move forward to expand the scope of your succession plan.
-For more tips on how to plan for succession in small and medium-sized enterprises (SMEs), download SIGMA’s workbook: Succession Planning for SMEs.
+Starting small will make the process easier to manage and improve the likelihood of creating a successful plan.
+It will also give you the chance to learn and gain insights, which will enable you to build momentum as you expand the scope of your succession plan.
+For tips on how to plan for succession in small and medium-sized enterprises (SMEs), download SIGMA’s workbook, Succession Planning for SMEs.

 Need Help Getting Started?